- Freeze Dryer FAQ

 Some customers choose to drain out a tablespoon of oil and add a tablespoon of oil after each batch and and then periodically perform a flush of their vacuum pump to maintain the high quality performance of their vacuum pump.
 Other customers choose to simply drain their oil after every batch and start with a fresh batch of oil.
 Many customers also choose to filter their oil in a variety of ways and re-use their filtered oil to save money.
 Additional vacuum pump oil can be purchased online from sites like Amazon.com or from a variety of retail locations (like an auto parts store or a refrigeration supplier).

 Harvest Right has taken great efforts to design this appliance to run as efficiently and affordably as possible.

-Our small and standard freeze dryers use a standard 110 volt outlet.
+Our small and medium freeze dryers use a standard 110 volt outlet.